In Your Community » Kitsap » Construction Projects »

 Agate Pass tower replacement project overview

 All of PSE’s electric power to Bainbridge Island is supplied via two medium-capacity power lines (called transmission lines) that cross Agate Pass at the same point.
-The power lines that span the pass are supported by two rusting towers, one on Bainbridge, and one on the peninsula.
+The power lines that span the pass are supported by two rusting towers, one on Bainbridge, and the other in unincorporated Kitsap County.

 Built in the late 1960s the Agate Pass towers (called lattice towers) are reaching the end of their lifespan and need to be replaced.
 If they are not replaced soon, the towers - and the transmission lines they carry – could fail, causing widespread power outages for our customers in north Kitsap County and Bainbridge Island.

 This summer, PSE will replace the two existing lattice towers with four new steel poles.
 Not only will the new poles be stronger than the existing lattice towers, but separating the two lines so they’re not on the same structure will improve system reliability.
-Construction will take place between July and October 2014.
-For more detailed construction updates, see PSEBainbridge.com.
+Construction will take place between August and October 2014.
+For more detailed construction updates, visit psebainbridge.com/Agate-Pass.

 Port Madison Tap 115 kV line and Foss Corner-Port Madison line upgrade overview

-Once the Agate Pass project is complete in 2014, PSE will implement other upgrades to the area’s transmission system.
+Once the Agate Pass project is completed, PSE will implement other upgrades to the area’s transmission system.

-In 2015, as part of our Port Madison tap project, PSE will replace 115 kV transmission lines and poles on the peninsula along Lemolo Shore Drive NE, over the pass, and south to a substation at Day and Phelps Roads on Bainbridge Island (our Port Madison substation), (see map).
+In 2015, as part of our Port Madison tap project, PSE will replace 115 kV transmission lines and poles in Kitsap County along Lemolo Shore Drive NE, across Agate Pass, and south to a substation at Day and Phelps Roads on Bainbridge Island (our Port Madison substation), (see map).

-The 2016 Foss Corner-Port Madison tap project will replace lines and poles on the peninsula along NE Gunderson Road, Miller Bay Road, and Suquamish Way NE, and lines and poles along a different existing corridor south to our Port Madison Substation.
+The 2016 Foss Corner-Port Madison 115 kV project will replace lines and poles in Kitsap County along NE Gunderson Road, Miller Bay Road, and Suquamish Way NE, and lines and poles along a different existing corridor south to our Port Madison substation.

 These updates to the area’s system will further reduce the likelihood of power outages for customers in the north Kitsap, Suquamish and north Bainbridge Island areas.
-Upgrading these lines to new higher capacity wire will mean that when one transmission line goes down, the other will be better able to pick up the load and continue to serve customers.
+Upgrading these lines to new higher capacity wire will mean that in the unexpected event that one transmission line goes down, the other will be better able to pick up the load and continue to serve customers.

 As part of the Port Madison tap project, we also will replace approximately 3.5 miles of existing overhead distribution line with specialized tree wire.
 Tree wire is a specially coated overhead wire that can withstand a tree limb falling into the line, significantly reducing the frequency of tree-related power outages.
 Portions of distribution line that will be upgraded with tree wire are located on the same poles as the transmission wires we’re upgrading as part of the Port Madison tap project (see map).